Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 55–60 km, about 1 to 1.5 hours by road.

-Why I go: To experience the divine energy of the Mahakaleshwar Jyotirlinga and peaceful evenings on the Shipra River ghats.
+Why to go: To experience the divine energy of the Mahakaleshwar Jyotirlinga and peaceful evenings on the Shipra River ghats.

 Top things to do: